 In some places (like New York), law firms handle the closing of real estate transactions.
 In others (like California), real estate closings happen through escrow companies or title insurance companies.
-Even within states you will see variations.
-In San Francisco, a title insurance company will usually act as the closing agent transaction, while in Los Angeles a title insurance company and an escrow company would be involved.
+Even within states you’ll see variations.
+In San Francisco, a title insurance company will usually act as the closing agent transaction, while in Los Angeles, a title insurance company and an escrow company would be involved.

-For a nonresident investor, this can be bewildering.
-Even the existence of title insurance companies and escrow companies can be unfamiliar.
-Why are they there?
+For a nonresident investor, this variation can be bewildering.
+Even the nature of title insurance companies and escrow companies can be unfamiliar.
+What are they?
 What do they do?
 Why am I paying so much money to them?

-Our particular specialty is international tax.
+Our specialty is international tax.
 We know how to handle the taxes imposed on nonresident investors.
-In many cases we work with our clients to help them refine their financial projections when analyzing and (attempting to predict) the after-tax return on investment for a property they are considering.
-We also do the financial projections internally–we have the financial, tax, and accounting skills in-house.
+In many cases, we work with our clients to help them refine their financial projections when analyzing (and attempting to predict) the after-tax return on investment for a potential property.
+We also do the financial projections internally – we have the financial, tax, and accounting skills in-house.

-The secret to tax success is buying the property correctly.
-Who is the owner, and what is the precise legal and tax configuration of that owner?
-How you buy the property–and hold it until sale or death–will define the tax treatment of your investment.
+Buying the property correctly is the secret to tax success.
+Who is the owner, and what is that owner’s precise legal and tax configuration?
+How you buy the property – and hold it until sale or death – will define the tax treatment of your investment.

-We have deep experience in setting things up right from the start.
+We know how to set things up correctly from the start.
 We use U.S. and non-U.S. trusts, corporations, partnerships, debt, and other methods to achieve the desired results.

-We also clean up badly-structured real estate investments where it is possible.
-Where a nonresident has purchased U.S. real estate incorrectly, we reconfigure the holding structure to achieve better tax results.
+We also clean up badly structured real estate investments where possible.
+When a nonresident has purchased U.S. real estate incorrectly, we reconfigure the holding structure to achieve better tax results.
 Before doing that, of course, we figure out whether the cost of re-engineering the investment will generate enough tax savings to make the whole project worthwhile.

 We handle real estate transactions from start to finish, organizing the participants and ensuring that the deal closes on schedule.
 This is not easy, and sometimes takes an enormous amount of work.